NextronSystems/aurora-agent-manual/usage/responses.rst

 .. note::

     Be aware that the variable values correspond to the environment of the Aurora Agent process that runs as SYSTEM and not an observed user process.

 Response flags
 --------------

 Responses can be modified by a set of flags that are specified within the YAML as key/value structures.
 The following response flags exist:

 Simulate
 ~~~~~~~~

 ``simulate`` specifies that a response will not be triggered on a match.
-Instead, a log entry will be created that notes which response would be triggered.
-This is the same behaviour as when ``--activate-responses`` is not set.
+Instead, a log entry will be created that notes which response would be
+triggered.
+This is the same behavior as when ``--activate-responses`` is not set.

 ``simulate`` is supported for all responses.